walter-a-jablonowski/damn-small-engine/README.md

 ## Features

-* Just 2 small classes, few code
+* Just 2 small classes, low code
 * Build nested html views with data using `$view->subView = $subView;`
 * You can also include lists of views using
   * either ListView class (prefered)